MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * Does not support Server Name Indication (SNI).

 ### Application Load Balancer (ALB)
-* OSI layer 7 (application): HTTP, HTTPS, WebSocket
+* OSI layer 7 (Application): HTTP, HTTPS, WebSocket
 * Supports redirection (For instance, from HTTP to HTTPS)
 * Supports routing tables to build rules to route to specific target groups based on various criteria
   * Path